 Get to know your grandparents

 If you’re lucky enough to still have living grandparents, make this the year you really get to know them.
-You’ll be amazed what you can learn about your family tree and once they’re gone you’ll have missed your chance.
+You’ll be amazed what you can learn about your family tree.

 Random acts of kindness